corn-mendoza/PCF-DotNet-Workshop/instructions/Setting Up Service Principals on Azure.md

   }

-The SUBSCRIPTION_ID is the id and the TENANT_ID is the tenantId.
+***The id is the SUBSCRIPTION_ID and the tenantId is the TENANT_ID for the tile configuration.***

+### Application and Account Configuration
 The following commands will create the Service Principal Application and Account.

-### Application and Account Configuration
 #### Create the Application in AzureAD
 The following command will create the Azure AD application instance for the Azure Service Broker.
 The identifier URIs need to be unique for the subscription but fake URIs can be used.